manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 “stiffness” and the supposed “coldness” was blindness to the subtleties in the acting.
 Jamie Dornan is the arrogant prick who lives in a world so far and away from our everyday one it takes a forceful act to tear it down.
 His smug conveys a self-assurance built on money and little else.
-The shift in emotions which Dornan translates with cracks on his face near the end are more effective than the thousand words he could have used to explain his behaviour.
+The shifts in emotions which Dornan translates with cracks on his face near the end are more effective than the thousand words he could have used to explain his behaviour.